johnnovak/gridmonger-site/source/moving-around.rst

       </tbody>
     </table>

-Vim-navigation is disabled in walk mode (it would be just too confusing).
+Vim-navigation is disabled in *Walk Mode* (it would be just too confusing).

-WASD mode
+WASD Mode
 =========

 Certain RPGs, typically dungeon crawlers with real-time combat, are best played with your left hand on the `WASD keys
 <https://en.wikipedia.org/wiki/Arrow_keys#WASD_keys>`_ for moving the party,
 and your right hand on the mouse for combat and menu navigation.
-Gridmonger's *WASD mode* was designed with such players in mind who prefer to do the bulk of their mapping with the WASD keys and the mouse while playing the game.
+Gridmonger's *WASD Mode* was designed with such players in mind who prefer to do the bulk of their mapping with the WASD keys and the mouse while playing the game.

-*WASD mode* can be toggled with the :kbd:`Tab` key.
-You will see an indicator in the top-left corner of the window when WASD mode is on.
+*WASD Mode* can be toggled with the :kbd:`Tab` key.
+You will see an indicator in the top-left corner of the window when *WASD Mode* is on.

-See :ref:`basic-editing:Editing in WASD mode` to learn more about editing with the mouse in this mode.
+See :ref:`basic-editing:Editing in WASD Mode` to learn more about editing with the mouse in this mode.

 .. rst-class:: style2

-WASD + walk mode
+WASD + Walk Mode
 ================

-If you enable both WASD and walk mode, the controls become a bit more
+If you enable both *WASD* and *Walk Mode*, the controls become a bit more
 interesting:

 .. raw:: html